Skip to main content

 Rachel Nizinski, Appian

-Workflow optimization defined.
+Workflow optimization defined

 What makes a process different from a workflow?
 These terms are often used interchangeably; however, workflow is typically used to describe a set of tasks that make up part of a process, whereas process is more often used to describe the complete set of end-to-end activities.

-Workflow optimization examples.
+Workflow optimization examples

-Your organization probably relies on dozens to hundreds of workflows—many of which may be great candidates for workflow optimization.
+Your organization probably relies on dozens to hundreds of complex workflows—many of which may be great candidates for workflow optimization.
 Here’s a quick look at a few basic examples:

-Invoice processing.
+Invoice processing

-Customer support.
+Customer support

 Optimizing workflows for customer support can lead to improved response times and greater customer satisfaction.
 By implementing ticketing systems, knowledge bases, and automated routing, organizations can ensure efficient case assignment, effective communication, and timely resolution.
+And as every business knows, strong customer relationships are often the key to long-term business growth.

-Workflow optimization best practices.
+Workflow optimization best practices

-Measure before, during, and after.
+Measure before, during, and after

 [ Want expert advice?
 Get the Process Mining Guide for tips on process discovery and process optimization success. ]

-Set clear goals and involve stakeholders early.
+Set clear goals and involve stakeholders early

-Setting a goal for your optimization project helps you prioritize which areas to address first based on your business needs and objectives.
+Setting a business goal for your optimization project helps you prioritize which areas to address first based on your business needs and objectives.
 It also helps build ownership among stakeholders and gives you a directional clue for how to fix a workflow problem or address an inefficiency.
-This is important because without a clear objective in mind, your workflow improvement efforts might not have the effect you were expecting.
+This is important because without a clear objective in mind, your business process improvement efforts might not have the effect you were expecting.

-Embrace automation.
+Embrace automation

 Automation platforms and business process management (BPM) tools are the bread and butter of workflow optimization.
 Many manual process inefficiencies can be easily addressed with automation, such as data entry or any other repetitive administrative task.
 And beyond the one-off automation of a task, these tools unify your people, digital workers, and systems to help ensure that your process automation efforts lead to more streamlined workflows.